chaps-io/access-granted/README.md

 end
 ```

-The `{ is_admin: true }` hash is compared with the user's attributes to see if the role should by applied to him.
+The `{ is_admin: true }` hash is compared with the user's attributes to see if the role should be applied to him.
-So, if user has an attribute `is_admin` set to `true`, then the role will be used for him.
+So, if the user has an attribute `is_admin` set to `true`, then the role will be applied to him.

-**Note:** you can use more keys in the hash to check more attributes.
+**Note:** you can use more keys in the hash to check many attributes at once.

 #### Hash conditions

-Hashes can be used as matchers to check if action is permitted.
+Hashes can be used as matchers as a check if action is permitted.
 For example, we may allow users to only see published posts, like this:

 ```ruby